 The students will be issued professionally referenced materials including an EOD training handbook, a set of International Mine Action Standards, Technical notes for Mine Action, Information Management System for Mine Action reports, relevant GICHD Books and publications and examples of actual reports/forms.
 To complement these, there is a large and varied selection of UXO training aids to help facilitate the learning process on-site.

 Included in the syllabus

 - Explosive Theory: Classification, effects & power of explosives.
 Types of detonation & Explosive formed projectiles (shaped charge) design & effects.

-- Land Service Ammunition (LSA): Aids to identification, LSA fusing systems.
-Identification of Projectiles, Mortars, Rockets, Grenades and Landmines by main group and sub group, role, hazards and generic methods of disposal.
+- Land Service Ammunition (LSA): Aids to an identification, LSA fusing systems.
+Identification of Projectiles, Mortars, Rockets, Grenades and Landmines by the main group and subgroup role, hazards and generic methods of disposal.
 Reconnaissance of LSA & movement of explosive ordnance.
 LSA practical identification training (Reconnaissance circuits).

 - Guided Weapons (GW): GW’s classification, components parts recognition & safety precautions.
 GW’s role & category identification.
 GW’s reconnaissance procedures, disposal techniques.
 Practical identification training (Reconnaissance circuits).